pchaganti/gx-NoA/README.md

 ## Changelog

+*   **Interactive RAG Chat & Diagnostic Tool:** The process now pauses after the final epoch, allowing you to directly **chat with the generated RAG index**.
+This powerful diagnostic feature lets you interrogate the massive "cube of thinking text" from all hidden layers, ask follow-up questions, and gain extra insights beyond the automated academic questions.
+Your entire chat conversation is then archived and included in the final knowledge harvest, enriching the final report.

 *   **Final Knowledge Harvest & RAG:** The run doesn't just end with a final answer anymore.
 All agent outputs from all epochs are now archived into a multi-layered RAPTOR (Recursive Abstractive Processing over Trees of RAG) index.
 Upon completion, an `interrogator` agent generates a series of expert-level questions about the original problem, and a `paper_formatter` agent uses the RAG index to write a formal academic-style paper answering each question.
 The final output is now a downloadable ZIP file containing this collection of research papers.

-*   **Dynamic Critique Annealing:** The network previosuly static "loss function" now evolves.
+*   **Dynamic Critique Annealing:** The network previously static "loss function" now evolves.
 A new meta-process analyzes the collective output of the hidden-layer agents after each epoch to determine their collective affinity.
 It then selects a "pseudo-neurotransmitter" that dynamically rewrites the system prompt of the critique agent, changing its persona (e.g., from a 'senior manager' to a 'cynical philosopher-king') to provide a different style of feedback for the next epoch.

 *   **Dynamic Problem Re-framing:** The network can now assess its own progress.
 If it determines it has made a "significant breakthrough," it formulates a new, more advanced problem that builds upon its success.
 This turns the process from simple refinement into a genuine journey of discovery.